Nia Sharma: 2014–2020: Establishment and awards success

 Sharma then signed Zee TV's Jamai Raja portraying the role of Roshni Patel opposite Ravi Dubey, produced by Bollywood superstar Akshay Kumar, which she was a part of from 2014 until she quit the show in 2016.
 In 2017, she marked her debut on digital platform with Vikram Bhatt's web series Twisted, an erotic thriller where she co-starred with Rrahul Sudhir and Namit Khanna as Aliyah Mukherjee, a supermodel.

 In July 2017, Sharma participated in eighth season of Colors TV's popular stunt-based reality show Fear Factor: Khatron Ke Khiladi hosted by Rohit Shetty.
 She was eliminated from the show two times, before re-entering again, and survived until the show ended, emerging as the first finalist.
-From October 2017 to January 2018, she was seen in Star Plus show Meri Durga as Palasha Trivedi.

 Sharma next reprised her character in the second and third season of Twisted In July 2018 she found her next character in Colors TV's suspense thriller series Ishq Mein Marjawan, in which she had the double role of Aarohi Kashyap and Anjali Sharma opposite Arjun Bijlani until the show ended in June 2019, which had a successful run of 2 years.
 Later she reunited with Dubey in the web series Jamai 2.0 on ZEE5.

 In November 2019, she joined Naagin 4: Bhagya Ka Zehreela Khel, the fourth season of Colors TV's supernatural revenge franchise Naagin produced by Ekta Kapoor, in which she starred as shape shifting serpent Brinda opposite Vijayendra Kumeria until it went off air in August 2020.
 Just after its culmination, she participated in Fear Factor: Khatron Ke Khiladi – Made in India and became winner.

 2021–present: OTT projects and Jhalak Dikhhla Jaa 10

 The second season of ZEE5's Jamai 2.0 was launched in 2021, where Sharma and Dubey united for the fourth time.
 In September 2021, she was a guest for just one day in the OTT version of popular game reality show Bigg Boss.

-In 2022, she participated in Colors TV's dance-based reality show Jhalak Dikhhla Jaa 10 by pairing up with choreographer Tarun Raj Nihalani, and finished at 8th place.
+In 2022, she participated in Colors TV's dance-based reality show Jhalak Dikhhla Jaa by pairing up with choreographer Tarun Raj Nihalani, and finished at 8th place.

+From May 2024 to September 2024, Sharma made her TV comeback through Colors TV's Suhagan Chudail by portraying titular character, a witch Nishigandha alongside Zayn Ibad Khan and Debchandrima Singha Roy.